RainYang0925/jenkins-dashboard/README.md

 You will need some node/npm (brew, http://nodejs.org/, whatever) stuff installed.
 Then run:
 * `npm install -g gulp`
+* `npm install -g bower`
 * `npm install`

+Create a file named `auth.txt` in the root folder of the project with username and password to query jenkins, in the format `username:s0m3p4ssw0rd`.

 ## Run it